Case Transfer Criteria and Procedures

 • Multiple interactions with Law Enforcement

-Eligible cases from the regional offices must be referred to the identified CSEC Liaison from the office where the primary case is serviced.
-The CSEC regional Liaison will then review the case thoroughly to assure the child/NMD has been identified as a child of commercial sexual exploitation and meets the criteria for transfer to the CSEC units in concert with the case transfer policy.
-Eligible cases will then be forwarded to the CSEC@dcfs.lacounty.gov in-box for eligibility review, case review, transfer and warm handoff from the office the case was accepted from.
+Eligible regional office cases must be referred to the identified CSEC Liaison from the office where the primary case is serviced.
+The CSEC regional Liaison will then review the case thoroughly to assure the child/NMD has been identified as a commercially sexually exploited child/youth and meets the criteria for transfer to the CSEC units in concert with the case transfer policy.
+Eligible cases will then be forwarded to the CSEC@dcfs.lacounty.gov in-box for eligibility review, case review, transfer, and warm handoff from the office the case was accepted from.

 AB12 Unit